ahmedemad242/Would-You-Rather/README.md

 ### `npm install`

+Install all app dependancies.\

+### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm start`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+This application allow you to play would you rather between you and your friends.
+There is a login feature which allows the choice of the player, a leaderboard which show the highest score user, a way to add new would you rather, and to let your friends answer them!